 7. Sabrina from Chilling Adventures of Sabrina

-With Netflix’s Chilling Adventures of Sabrina coming to an end later this year, there’s no time like the present to transform into Keirnan Shipka’s beloved half-witch.
+With the memory of Netflix’s Chilling Adventures of Sabrina still fresh in our hearts, there’s no time like the present to transform into Keirnan Shipka’s beloved half-witch.

 9. Winnie the Pooh